gregology/gregology.github.io/_posts/2018-09-03-raspberry-pi-time-machine.md

 ## Setup Pi with Raspbian

-Install [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) on the SD card.
+Install [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/) on the SD card.
 Follow the instructions on the [Installing images](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) tutorial on the Raspberry Pi site.
 Then [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/).
 Insert the SD card into the Pi, plug in the USB hard drive, plug in a network cable, and power on the Pi.

 Next set a static IP address for your Raspberry Pi.
 Depending on your setup, you can either set the Pi to have a [manual ip address](https://www.raspberrypi.org/learning/networking-lessons/rpi-static-ip-address/) or have your router assign a static IP address.